 Primary/purchase mortgages: The FHA 203(k) loan and Fannie May HomeStyle Renovation Mortgage provide a single loan for buying a home and improvements.
 Each allows more than the actual price of the home to be borrowed.

-The largest amount that can be borrowed is tied to the expected value of the home after improvements.
+The most substantial amount that can be borrowed in correlation to the expected value of the home after improvements.

 The interest rates can be higher than other home improvement loans.
-They also give you less leverage if the work isn’t done right.
+They also give you less leverage if the work is incomplete.

 Personal loans for home improvement: Another option is to get an unsecured loan from a bank or other lender.
 This type of personal loan could be by using your credit card for materials needed for the home repairs or using it for a cash advance.

 Consider Greensky, Sofi, LendingClub, and Lightstream, they are among the most active lenders in the home improvement sector.
 SuperMoney has made it easy to apply with all of them with one simple form via the SuperMoney loan offer engine.